 Family Learning Evaluation

-Family learning evidence is built up by staff see some reports below:
+Family learning evidence is built up by collating evaluation reports.

 “The world needs your stories”: Creating digital stories in an Irish family literacy program in a PowerPoint Presentation